aggie-coding-club/TickTock/README.md

     git checkout -b ilhamA

-Once you're done, edit and commit your code as you please.
+Once you're done, edit your code as you please.

+Once you're ready to add your code to the GitHub, add the files you want to change/add to the GitHub using:

+    git add <filename>

+Then, commit (initiate) your file by using:

+    git commit -m "(Type any message)"

 When you finish, push your code to the main repository using this command: